 What Are Popular Entry-Level Positions with a MBA?

 A Master of Business Administration (MBA) graduate generally plans to advance to a senior management or company officer position.
 MBA applicants should have a few years of business experience behind them, as positions requiring an MBA usually also require five to ten years of experience.
-Some exceptions to this rule exist, and the true entry-level MBA positions are described in this article.
-Schools offering Business degrees can also be found in these popular choices.
+Some exceptions to this rule exist and this article only describes true entry-level MBA positions.

 Popular Entry-Level Positions for an MBA Graduate